alexanderameye/prefab-painter/README.md

 These are the planned features in no particular order.

 - [ ] Code cleanup
-- [ ] Rewrite to a 'painter object' instead of an editor window
 - [ ] Align objects along surface normals
 - [ ] New UI
 - [ ] Slope and altitude painting rules